wechaty/docusaurus/docusaurus/docs/specifications/puppet.md

 In order to support receiving more message types, like audio, you need to look at:

 <https://github.com/wechaty/wechaty-puppet-official-account/blob/381ffb820fcc63e4b89a99c433b696e790e06b7a/src/official-account/webhook.ts#L247-L252>

-I hope the above information can help you and please feel free to let me know if you have more questions. @MachengShen

 Congratulations!
 It seems that you can receive the right webhook payload from WeChat Official Server when you sent an audio message to your Official Account!